ubsuny/23-Homework5G1/README.md

 **Task 2:**
 Use some combination of waveform modification (which may include padding, windowing, taking the FFT, manipulating the waveforms, inverse FFT, and undoing the window+padding), to do the following:
-- Clean up either high or low frequency noise (depends on your data) in the time domain by zeroing the appropriate waveform coefficients in the frequency domain(7p).
+- Clean up either high or low frequency noise (depends on your data) in the time domain by zeroing the appropriate waveform coefficients in the frequency domain.
-- Plot both the "raw" and "cleaned" spectra in the time domain(2p).
+- Plot both the "raw" and "cleaned" spectra in the time domain.

 **Task 3:**
 - Write the documentation